Gronis/scprime-price-watcher/README.md

 # scprime-price-watcher
 Updates the price of your ScPrime container to what the price is currently on https://scpri.me

-Currently, it will set the price to in between the max price and the goal price.
-This might change in the future.
+Currently, it will set the price to the goal price.
+This can be adjusted by using the `PRICE_CONSTANT` variable.

+### Price adjustment examples:
+- `PRICE_CONSTANT=0.0` will use the goal price.
+- `PRICE_CONSTANT=1.0` will use the max price (don't do this lol).
+- `PRICE_CONSTANT=0.5` will use the middle between max and goal price.
+- `PRICE_CONSTANT=-1.0` will use goal price with rebate `= max - goal` as price Default is 0.0 which is the goal price.
+Adjust for your situation.
+Typically you would offer a lower price (maybe `PRICE_CONSTANT=-0.2`) if you have alot of space and really want to get contracts.
+If you are running low on storage, maybe you want to increase prices so then you could use `PRICE_CONSTANT=-0.5` to get the price just between the max and goal price.
+It's up to you.

 # Run daemon:
 ```bash